TinkerSnail/el_sombrero/README.md

    - Linux `~/.config/OpenRCT2/object`
 3. Start OpenRCT2 and look for El Sombrero in the Thrill Rides list.

-## What's different from the stock Enterprise

-- It wears a big painted sombrero.

 ![El Sombrero spinning on its concrete pad](media/screenshot.png)